johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actors are always associated with a specific transport that handles a specific instance.

-A transport a protocol that distributed runtime frameworks implement in order to take intercept and implement the messaging performed by a distributed actor.
+A transport a protocol that distributed runtime frameworks implement in order to intercept and implement the messaging performed by a distributed actor.

 The protocol is defined as: